Have questions? We have answers.

 What height will we jump from?

-You will jump from at least 10,500 feet above the ground.
+You will jump from approximately 10,000 feet above the ground.

 Should I tip my instructor?